cnshing/debian-livecd/docs/configuration.md

 ## AppImages

-AppImages will replace packages not available in nixOS in the `$HOME/AppImages` directory.
+AppImages will replace packages not available through the Debian repositories in the `$HOME/AppImages` directory.

 Managing and integrating these AppImages into the desktop environment will be up to [AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher) Lite, where it will be configured to look for `$HOME/AppImages`.
 The AppImageLauncher AppImage wil also be placed in the same directory.